BioSciResearch/optimus_bind_sample/README.md

  - Ref. library:  F1000Workspace
  - Repository:  GitHub
  - To-do list:     Trello, GitHub, other?
-Scrum -Seeking people who are skilled in: •	Bioinformatics •	Molecular dynamics and force field development •	Protein engineering and protein design •	Protein Folding and biophysics (computational or experimental) for insight into force field design •	Basic graph theory and the Python Network X library •	Machine learning, particularly on small datasets •	Server and website design
+Scrum Seeking people who are skilled in:
+ - Bioinformatics Molecular dynamics and force field development
+ - Protein engineering and protein design
+ - Protein Folding and biophysics (computational or experimental) for insight into force field design
+ - Basic graph theory and the Python Network X library Machine learning, particularly on small datasets
+ - Server and website design

 ## Citations